Seiko Matsuda: 1996–1998

-In April 1997, she released her forty-first single Watashi Dake no Tenshi:Angel.
+In April 1997, she released her forty-first single "Watashi Dake no Tenshi:Angel".
 Seiko dedicated whole song to her daughter Sayaka.
-The single cover consist the hand of daughter as well.
-It serves as an image song for the holding company "Unimat Holding".
-The B-side track Anata no Soba ni served as an ending theme to the TV Asahi television program Saturday Night at the Mysteries.
-The single debuted at number 5 on the Oricon Weekly Charts and has sold over 248k copies.
-As of 2023.
-It has become Seiko's last single which reached over one hundred thousand copies.
-In May 1997, she released her twenty-ninth studio album My Story.
-It includes one single along with its b-side track and 8 newly written songs.
-The album debuted at number 5 on the Oricon Weekly Charts and sold over 150k copies.
-Between June and July 1997, she held concert tour My Story.
-In June, she released her twenty-second home-video release My Story, which include special interview footage and selective songs from the same titled album.
-In October, she released her twenty-third home video release Seiko Live'97 My Story, it includes footage from the live tour held on the same year.
-In December 1997, she released her forty-second single Gone with the rain.
-It served as an ending theme to the TBS television program Wonderful.
-The single debuted at number 28 on the Oricon Weekly Charts and sold over 17k copies.
-On the same month, she released her thirtieth album Sweetest Time.
-The album is divided into half of songs being performed in English and Japanese.
-The album debuted at number 12 on the Oricon Weekly charts.
+The single cover depicts the hand of her daughter.
+It served as an image song for Unimat Holding.
+The B-side track "Anata no Soba ni" served as an ending theme to the TV Asahi television program "Saturday Night at the Mysteries".
+The single debuted at number 5 on the Oricon Weekly Charts.
+As of 2023, it is Seiko's last single which sold over one hundred thousand copies, selling 248,000.
+In May, she released her twenty-ninth studio album "My Story".
+It includes one single along with its B-side track and 8 newly written songs.
+The album debuted at number 5 on the Oricon Weekly Charts.
+Between June and July 1997, she held her "My Story" concert tour.
+In June, she released her accompanying twenty-second home-video release "My Story", which includes interviews and selected songs from the album.
+In October, she released her twenty-third home video release "Seiko Live'97 My Story", including footage from the live tour.
+In December, she released her forty-second single "Gone with the rain".
+It served as an ending theme to the TBS television program "Wonderful".
+The single debuted at number 28 on the Oricon Weekly Charts.
+The same month, she released her thirtieth album "Sweetest Time".
+The album is divided, half of the songs being performed in English and Japanese each.
+The album debuted at number 12.